OutSystems/docs-odc/src/eap/building-apps/use-ai/overall-process.md

 1. Install the AI Agent Builder app from the [Forge](../../forge/intro.md).
 For detailed information on installing a Forge asset, refer to [Install or update a Forge asset](../../forge/install.md).

-1. Verify that you have the **Configurator** end-user role assigned to you.
+1. Assign yourself the **Configurator** end-user role for the AI Agent Builder app.
 For detailed information about how to assign end-user roles in ODC portal, refer to [end-user roles](../../../eap/user-management/roles.md#end-user-roles)

 1. Open the AI Agent Builder app in the ODC portal.